AnushkaKohli/Muse/common/Readme.md

 ### Signin Input

-The `SigninInput` schema validates the data for user signin.
+The `signinInput` schema validates the data for user signin.

+### UpdateUserDetails Input

+The `updateUserDetailsInput` schema validates the data for updating user details.

 ### Create Blog Input